Best Health Insurance Plans in Ontario in 2026

 Desjardins Insurance offers individual health insurance plans that can be tailored to meet specific needs.
 Their plans provide comprehensive coverage for medical services, prescription drugs, dental care, and vision care.
 Desjardins Insurance also offers additional coverage options, such as disability insurance and critical illness coverage.

-What Does a Desjardins Individual Health Insurance Plan Cover?
+What Does Desjardins Cover?
+(2026 Plan Comparison)

 What Does Desjardins Individual Health Insurance Cover That OHIP Doesn’t?